Last fact-checked: 6 January 2020

-This is a precautionary measure as the vast majority of treatments are carried out without any complications.
+This is a precautionary measure; the vast majority of treatments are carried out without any complications.
 However, in the unlikely occurrence of problems arising, you have the extra assurance of knowing that we will be there to provide the solutions for you.
 We can even arrange extra medical insurance through a number of independent providers to give you that extra peace of mind.

 The language barrier is generally not a problem as most workers in professional or service industries are fluent in English.
-This especially true within the medical profession due to the international training undertaken by many doctors from Malaysia.
+This is especially true within the medical profession due to the international training undertaken by many doctors from Malaysia.

 The official currency is the Malaysian Ringgit.
 It is recommended that you don’t exchange any currency in your home country as there are an abundance of FOREX booths in Malaysia to change your currency into Ringgits, and you will not need to present any ID for the transaction to take place.
 These booths generally offer a better exchange rate than your home country, and there are usually no fees or charges involved.
-One tip, however, is to try to ensure that your bank notes are in good condition as some booths may refuse any notes that are damaged.
+One tip, however, is to try to ensure that your banknotes are in good condition as some booths may refuse notes that are damaged.

 Scratch and Win Scams are rife in Malaysia, so beware if you are told that you have won a prize but are asked for an advance payment in order to make your claim.
 You should also be wary of making card payments in smaller establishments.
 To avoid fraud, stick to using your card in reputable establishments only.

 You should also be aware that if you commit certain illegal offences in Malaysia, you could be subject to more harsh punishments than back home (such as a caning or prison sentence).